HimbeerserverDE/bspwm-setup/README.md

 The keyboard layout is handled by the installer and written to `/etc/X11/xorg.conf.d/00-keyboard.conf` automatically.

+You should set your desired primary video output in `~/.primary_monitor`.

 ## install.sh
 The `install.sh` script installs the entire setup.